July 29, 2025

 But let's be real, no club is perfect.
 Here are some potential downsides:

-Price: They're not exactly budget-friendly.
+Price: They're not exactly budget-friendly for your purchase decision.
 You might need to sell a kidney.
 (Just kidding!
 Please don't sell your organs for golf clubs.)

 Too Much Tech?: If you're a traditionalist, all this AI and tungsten talk might make your head spin.